indieopensource/enterprise-ready-supplement/terms.md

 9.  **Notice** means a written communication from one side to the other under [Notice Process](#Notice_Process).

-10.  **Open Software** means software licensed to the public on the terms of a standardized form license certified by Blue Oak Council or approved by the Open Source Initiative.
+10.  **Open Work** means software licensed to the public on the terms of a standardized form license certified by Blue Oak Council or approved by the Open Source Initiative.

 11.  **Permission** means prior _Notice_ of consent.